postmanlabs/labs-docs/v6/postman/environments_and_globals/manage_environments.md

 ### Editing an active environment

-Click the **Quick Look** icon in the upper right corner of the Postman app to display the environment and global variables.
+Click the Quick Look icon in the upper right corner of the Postman app to display the environment and global variables.

-When you click the **Edit** link, a modal opens where you can edit keys and values.
+When you click the "Edit" link, a modal opens where you can edit keys and values.

 [![quick look icon](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-edit-active-environ.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-edit-active-environ.png)